marcpeyer/Hub/README.md

-# MP.O365.Hub
+# MatchPoint Hub
-Sample configurations for MatchPoint for O365 Hub.
+Sample configurations for MatchPoint Hub.

 ## Rules
 - no customer or client names or anything that could refer to customers or clients